1981 LOLA T600

 Simple in construction techniques, the T600 revolutionized the sports car racing

-While Lola had built the open cockpit T-510 ground effect Can Am car for 1980, the T-600 closed car was entirely new, though both were to be powered by a Chevrolet V8 (6 liter in the T600, 5 liter in the T510).
+While Lola had built the open cockpit T-510 ground effect Can Am car for 1980, the T-600 closed car was entirely new, though both were to be powered by a Chevrolet V8 (6 liter in the T600, 5 liter in the T510 ).
 Still, there was no interchangeability between Lola's two customer road racers.
-The T510 was a conventional chassis design constructed of riveted aluminium sheet.
-The Lola T600 was to have a honeycomb aluminium chassis, a first for Lola, giving it greater strength than its Can Am cousin.
+The T510 was a conventional chassis design constructed of riveted aluminum sheet.
+The Lola T600 was to have a honeycomb aluminum chassis, a first for Lola, giving it greater strength than its Can Am cousin.

 First Ground-effect prototype inspired by Max Sardou